Contribute

 There are many ways to ccchallenge.
 Here are things you can do:

+- Wishlist a paper.
 Vote on which papers should be formalised next by clicking the star button on any paper card.
 Papers with more votes appear higher in the list.

+- Add a paper.
 Add papers to the database by entering their BibTeX or filling in the metadata manually.
 Newly added papers are included in the formalisation goal by default.

+- Edit paper metadata.
 Help curate the bibliography by correcting titles, authors, DOIs, abstracts, and other BibTeX fields.
 Every paper has an Edit button.

+- Link existing formalisations and reviews.
 If a formalisation or review already exists elsewhere, you can link it to the corresponding paper so that the community can find it.

+- Suggest removing a paper from the goal.
 If you think a paper should not be part of the formalisation goal (e.g. duplicate, off-topic, not about the Collatz conjecture), you can suggest its exclusion and provide a reason.
 Admins will review and decide.

+- Join the discussion.
 Participate in conversations on the GitHub Discussions forum and on Discord.

+- Spread the word.
 Share the project with mathematicians, proof assistant users, and AI researchers.

 Q&A